KeshHere/TimelessJewelData/README.md

 In Glorious vanity Might of the vaal and Legacy of the Vaal has been merged into "Might/legacy of the vaal"

 This is collection of all seeds of different Timeless Jewels in Path Of Exile.
-Dated - April 2023
+Dated - June 2024

 All 5 timeless jewels are done.